Priscansermarinus

 Priscansermarinus barnetti is an organism known from the Middle Cambrian Burgess Shale which was originally interpreted as a species of lepadomorph barnacle.
 Four specimens of P. barnetti are known from the Greater Phyllopod bed.
 A reflective area originally interpreted as external plates has been reinterpreted as a more complex structure inside the body; Derek Briggs, a leading authority on the arthropods of the Burgess Shale, has questioned its assignment as a barnacle or even an arthropod.
 The World Register of Marine Species places Priscansermarinus in Multicrustacea without assigning a class or order.

+Etymology

+The genus name, Priscansermarinus, is a combination of the Latin priscus ("of ancient times"), anser ("goose"), and marinus ("sea").
+It roughly translates to "sea goose", referring to the lepadomorph barnacles it was originally assigned to.

+The sole species, P. barnetti, is named after Robert Barnett, a member of the Royal Ontario Museum’s 1975 inaugural Burgess Shale expedition, where 62 specimens were discovered in a slab buried beneath scree.